The rookie compound was supposed to stay quiet for a day.

 Michael closed his eyes for a second.

-He did not feel noble.
-He felt tired, sore, irritated, and one bad decision away from dying in a maintenance shaft for people he had never met.
+I did not feel noble.
+I did not feel brave.
+I felt tired, sore, irritated, and one bad decision away from dying in a maintenance shaft for people I had never met.

 He looked at the stretcher, the medics wrapping the pinned rookie's ankle, the dust still spilling from the gate mouth.